SKJNR/WEB_SCRAPPING/README.md

 * [@attributename='value']: Use the syntax to find the node with the required value of the attribute. <br>
 Another simple way to get the XPath is via inspect element option.
 Just right click on the desired node and choose copy xpath option as:

+* Final step here is downloading and storing data into csv format .